nhermosilla14/faztweb/README.md

 Some differences:

-- FaztWeb removes all the references to SliTaz, which is unuseful out of that distro.
+- FaztWeb removes all the references to SliTaz, which are not useful out of that distro.

-- FaztWeb features StartPage both as default search engine and as home.
+- FaztWeb features StartPage both as default search engine and as homepage.
 - FaztWeb allows you to change the default home, search engine and/or user agent, for more info execute: